LinkedInLearning/deep-learning-image-recognition-3808126/README.md

-# Deep Learning: Face and Image Recognition
+# Deep Learning: Image Recognition
-This is the repository for the LinkedIn Learning course Deep Learning: Face and Image Recognition.
+This is the repository for the LinkedIn Learning course Deep Learning: Image Recognition.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions